 Bicluster phenotyping of healthcare providers, procedures, and prescriptions at scale with deep learning is accepted to the Joint Workshop on Artificial Intelligence in Healthcare, Stockholm 2018.

 Survival-supervised topic modeling with anchor words: characterizing pancreatitis outcomes accepted to NIPS workshop of Machine Learning for Health, 2017.

 Piecewise-constant parametric approximations for survival learning is accepted to Machine Learning for Healthcare 2017.

 Why EHRs: Electronic health records (EHRs) document over 80% of medical encounters, a 7-fold increase from one decade ago, as a result of government subsidies through the HITECH Act.
 Using EHR data, we can now directly conduct clinical analyses to improve health outcomes, less the high cost of conducting longitudinal studies.
-Alongside EHR data, device and -omic data are coming online that will require scalable and integrated methods to allow to make personalized predictions and recommendations for patients.
+Alongside EHR data, device and -omic data are coming online that will require scalable and integrated methods to facilitate evidence-based personalized predictions and recommendations for patients.

 Call for machine learning: However, EHR data are messy.
 Structured data--a fraction of data contained in EHRs--come as databases, not fixed-length feature vectors.
 Medicine changes over time, in prevalence, treatment, and best practices.
 What an EHR stores also changes over time.

 Conclusions from data that guide health policy will require machine learning and statistical approaches that account for such characteristics.